gabrielpoetaa/myblog/_posts/2025-04-14-Ports_Containers_and_conflicts.md

 <br>
 <br>
 <br>
-And there it was: com.docker.backend.exe.
+And there it was: `com.docker.backend.exe`.
 Turns out Docker Desktop itself—running on Windows—was already using port 5432, likely from a previous setup or container I had forgotten about.

 ### **Understanding how port mapping works in WSL**